 Crassula 'Blue Bird'

-Crassula arborescens subsp. undulatifolia ‘Blue Bird' was introduced and described by Dr. B.K Boom in the Dutch journal Succulenta in 1963 as Crassula portulacea 'Blauwe Vogel' (which translates to "blue bird") and was long thought to be a hybrid of Crassula ovata and Crassula arborescens.
-After Toelken had received leaves and inflorescences of this supposed hybrid he explained that it is identical with the plant he had described as Crassula arborescens subsp. undulatifolia.
-This means Crassula 'Blue Bird' is the same as Crassula arborescens ssp. undulatifolia, subspecies with two somewhat different forms in cultivation.
+Crassula 'Blue Bird' was introduced and described by Dr. B.K Boom in the Dutch journal Succulenta in 1963 as Crassula portulacea 'Blauwe Vogel' (which translates to "blue bird") and was long thought to be a hybrid of Crassula ovata and Crassula arborescens.
+After Toelken had received the leaves and inflorescences of this supposed hybrid, he explained that it is identical to the plant he had described as Crassula arborescens subsp. undulatifolia.
+Therefore, Crassula 'Blue Bird' is the same as C. arborescens subsp. undulatifolia, a subspecies with two somewhat different forms in cultivation.

 How to Grow and Care

 Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.